A Short History of Perkasie, PA

 In 1880 the first newspaper- The Central News was started.
 The forerunner of today’s News-Herald.

-In 1892 Menlo Park assoc. was organized and purchased about five acres consisting of the present day Menlo Park triangle grove area and the hillside along the creek.
+In 1892 the Menlo Park Assoc. was organized and purchased about five acres consisting of the present day Menlo Park triangle grove area and the hillside along the creek.

-In 1895 the first church, St Stephens German Reformed Church was built in a cornfield at 6th and Arch St.
+In 1895 the first church, St. Stephens German Reformed Church was built in a cornfield at 6th

 In 1895 Perkasie had water mains in several streets in town.